 Children are our Future

-The Integrated Children’s Services (ICS) Partnership represents all the key agencies that deliver services for children and young people in Aberdeen City.
+The Aberdeen Children's Services Board represents all the key agencies that deliver services for children and young people in Aberdeen City.
 Its purpose is to ensure the effective delivery of services for children and young people at all stages of their development and growth.
-Our lead Partners include: Aberdeen City Council, Police Scotland, NHS Grampian and the Third (Voluntary) Sector.
+Our lead Partners include: Aberdeen City Council, Police Scotland, Aberdeen Health and Social Care Partnership, NHS Grampian and the Third (Voluntary) Sector.
 We are also supported by numerous other local and national partner organisations.
 We are committed to working collaboratively to improve services and outcomes for children, young people and their families in Aberdeen.

 Getting It Right for Every Child, which is the Scottish Government’s approach to help all children and young people grow, develop and reach their full potential, provides us all with a common approach to work together to deliver better outcomes for children and to measure success.

-The Integrated Children’s Services Board will oversee the delivery of the Children’s Services Plan 2017-2020 and the delivery of key processes to support multi-agency working.
+The Children's Services Board will oversee the delivery of the Children’s Services Plan 2020-2023 and the delivery of key processes to support multi-agency working.

 Our 10 Year Vision